Cuauh-vf/Alegebra-test/README.md

 Inputs:

-  Topic for the test or general test
+  -Topic for the test or general test

-  The answers given by the user throughout the test
+  -The answers given by the user throughout the test

-  If they want didactic resources
+  -If they want didactic resources

 Outputs:

-  Right or wrong answer
+  -Right or wrong answer

-  Calculated answer
+  -Calculated answer

-  Corresponding questions
+  -Corresponding questions

-  Final results
+  -Final results

-  Corresponding didactic material
+  -Corresponding didactic material

 Process:

-  Analyze the topic wanted for the test
+  1. Analyze the topic wanted for the test

-  Based on the answer, determine which questions to throw the user
+  2. Based on the answer, determine which questions to throw the user

-  Import random values for the coeficients of equiations, in the case of algebraic fractions also randomize the values for exponents of variables
+  3. Import random values for the coeficients of equiations, in the case of algebraic fractions also randomize the values for exponents of variables

-  Determine the question to show the user
+  4. Determine the question to show the user

-  Show the user the question
+  5. Show the user the question

-  Read the user's answer
+  6. Read the user's answer

-  Calculate the result
+  7. Calculate the result

-  Show the user if it got the question right or wrong
+  8. Show the user if it got the question right or wrong

-  Repeat this process until all the questions asigned are showed and answered
+  9. Repeat this process until all the questions asigned are showed and answered

-  Show the final grade of the user
+  10. Show the final grade of the user

-  Ask if they want didactic material to reinforce
+  11. Ask if they want didactic material to reinforce

-  If yes, then locate the specific material corresponding to the wrong answers
+  12. If yes, then locate the specific material corresponding to the wrong answers

-  If not, end program
+  13. If not, end program